Few-shot Image Generation via Masked Discrimination: Comparison with RSSA

 \section{Comparison with RSSA \cite{xiao2022few}}

 RSSA proposes a relaxed spatial structural alignment method with compressed latent space based on inverted GANs \cite{Abdal_2020_CVPR}.
-Their approach aims to preserve the global image structures learned from the source domain, which is different from our approach and other prior works listed in Table \ref{fid}, \ref{lpipsffhq}, and \ref{lsun}.
+Their approach aims to preserve the global image structures learned from source domains, which is different from our approach and other prior works listed in Table \ref{lpipsffhq}, \ref{fid}, and \ref{lsun}.
 Therefore we do not include RSSA as a baseline for comparison in our paper.
 Here we provide additional comparison between RSSA and our approach.
-As shown in Fig. \ref{RSSA}, RSSA focuses on the global structure preservation and cannot naturally transfer images to target domains, which can be obviously observed when adapted to abstract target domains like artists' paintings.
+As shown in Fig. \ref{RSSA}, RSSA focuses on global structure preservation and cannot naturally transfer images to target domains, which is inappropriate for adaptation to abstract target domains like artists' paintings.
 Results of RSSA are produced through the official implementation.
 All results are produced by adapted GANs trained for 1500 iterations in Fig. \ref{RSSA}.